angsgit/devops_home_lab/README.md

 - Learn/ practice containers(docker) and orchestration (kubernetes)

 ## Current Progress
-- [x] Set up vCenter Server and ESXi Host.
+- ✅ Set up vCenter Server and ESXi Host.
-- [x] Created control VM with Ubuntu Server.
+- ✅ Created control VM with Ubuntu Server.
-- [x] Installed Jenkins and linked to GitHub.
+- ✅ Installed Jenkins and linked to GitHub.
-- [x] Deploy pipelines for automated builds and deployments.
+- ✅ Deploy pipelines for automated builds and deployments.
-- [x] Deploy Jenkins in containers.
+- ✅ Deploy Jenkins in containers.
-- [x] Deploy Ansible in containers.
+- ✅ Deploy Ansible in containers.
-- [x] Deploy infra with Ansible.
+- ✅ Deploy infra with Ansible.
-- [x] Integrate Jenkins with Synology NAS to deploy webpages
+- ✅ Integrate Jenkins with Synology NAS to deploy webpages.

 ## Future Steps
 ✔️ Configure additional virtual machines for staging and production environments.